bertrandom/appcfg/readme.md

 This way, if one of the specified environment variables is set, it will override the corresponding field's value from any other configuration file.
 Otherwise, that value is left untouched.
 For instance, setting `MONGO_HOST=myhost` would result in `config["databases"]["mongo"]["host"]` to be `myhost`, ignoring `localhost` from `default.yml` or `mongodb` from `production.yml`.
+Note that config values set via environment variables are always of type `str`, regardless of the overridden value's type.

 ## Tips and Tricks